 Patient information

 Between January 2000 and January 2013, 1244 patients were referred to us on an intention-to-treat basis and underwent a TIPS procedure.
 Indications for stent graft shunt were variceal hemorrhage, refractory ascites, or both.
-The outcomes of recurrent variceal bleeding and/or ascites, mortality and HE were compared between two groups.
+The outcomes of recurrent variceal bleeding and/or ascites, mortality, and HE were compared between two groups.
 The Institutional Review Board approved the study protocol.
 The patients’ medical records and images were reviewed to gather information regarding the underlying etiology, clinical presentation, age, sex, and severity of cirrhosis (Table 1).

 Study design

 This study was a single-center and retrospective study that compared the influence of targeted puncture of the left and right branches of the portal vein on the incidence of HE in patients who required TIPS placement for portal-hypertension-related complications of ascites or variceal bleeding.
 The patients were divided into two groups: A (targeting of left branch of portal vein, n = 937) and B (targeting of right branch of portal vein, n = 307) (Figure 2).
 The outcomes of HE, recurrent variceal bleeding and/or ascites, and mortality were compared and analyzed between the groups.
-The inclusion criteria were: recurrent variceal bleeding after a session of variceal sclerotherapy, refractory ascites, or both that required TIPS placement with portal-hypertension-related complications.
-The exclusion criteria were: variceal bleeding as an emergency indication, portal vein thrombosis, history of HE, severe right-sided heart failure, severe liver failure (bilirubin > 4 mg/dL), polycystic liver disease, dilated biliary ducts, age > 75 years, Child-Pugh score > 11, Model of End-Stage Liver Disease (MELD) score > 18, hepatic carcinoma, sepsis, spontaneous bacterial peritonitis, and patients who underwent liver transplantation
+The inclusion criteria were: Recurrent variceal bleeding after a session of variceal sclerotherapy, refractory ascites, or both that required TIPS placement with portal-hypertension-related complications.
+The exclusion criteria were: Variceal bleeding as an emergency indication, portal vein thrombosis, history of HE, severe right-sided heart failure, severe liver failure (bilirubin > 4 mg/dL), polycystic liver disease, dilated biliary ducts, age > 75 years, Child-Pugh score > 11, Model of End-Stage Liver Disease score > 18, hepatic carcinoma, sepsis, spontaneous bacterial peritonitis, and patients who underwent liver transplantation

 TIPS procedure

 TIPS was performed under standard local anesthesia as described previously[9].
 The entire length of the intrahepatic tract was covered by the stent graft (BARD, Fluency, Voisins le Bretonneux, France; or Viatorr, W.L.
 Gore & Associates, Flagstaff, AZ, United States).
-Hepatic venous pressure gradient (HPVG) and portal vein pressure were measured during the procedure and the shunts were dilated to their full nominal diameter to reach a target portosystemic gradient (PSG) of < 12 mmHg.
+Hepatic venous pressure gradient and portal vein pressure were measured during the procedure, and the shunts were dilated to their full nominal diameter to reach a target portosystemic gradient (PSG) of < 12 mmHg.
 Obvious gastroesophageal collateral vessels observed during the TIPS procedure were embolized with coils (Cook Inc., Bloomington, IL, United States; or Interlock Coil, Boston Scientific Corporation, Natikeshi, MA, United States).
 Subsequent direct portography was performed to evaluate whether the portal venous system was completely patent.
 After the TIPS procedure, intravenous heparin (4000 U/d; Chase Sun Pharma Co.
 Ltd., Tianjin, China) was administered for 3 d and oral warfarin was given at 2.5 mg/d (Orion Pharma Co.
-Ltd., Orionintie, Finland) to achieve an international normalized ratio (INR) ≤ 2.0, if prolonged INR, oral warfarin was not given.
+Ltd., Orionintie, Finland) to achieve an international normalized ratio ≤ 2.0, if prolonged international normalized ratio, oral warfarin was not given.

 Follow-up